 Predators: Leopard seals, especially of pups, in the South Shetland Islands predation levels are thought to be enough to cause a population decline.

 What are Southern Fur Seals like?Fur seals belong to the group known as the Otarid or "eared" seals, this group contains fur seals and sea-lions that have a visible earflap.

 Antarctic fur seals are more accurately called "Southern fur seals".
 In appearance and manner they resemble a large dog (albeit a funny shaped one).
-They are able to bring their rear flippers under their body and take the weight of their body on their fore-flippers and so are much more agile on land compared to others such as elephant, weddell and crabeater seals.
+They are able to bring their rear flippers under their body and take the weight of their body on their fore-flippers and so are much more agile on land compared to other seals such as elephant, weddell, leopard and crabeaters.

 The males can reach 200kg (440lb) and can be up to 4 times larger than the females.
 They are restricted mainly to the sub-Antarctic islands, with 95% of the worlds population being found on the island of South Georgia.

 In the 1700's and 1800's, fur seals were almost completely wiped out by sealers.
 Captain James Cook visited the island of South Georgia in 1775 and reported that there a great many seals present.
 This led to sealers setting sail to bring back the pelts of these animals.
 They were very popular for their dense short fibred fur that was made into ladies coats.